Choice Act

 To demonstrate eligibility for in-state tuition rate, a student must:

-- Submit a Veterans' Educational Benefits Request Form.
+1. Submit a Military Educational Benefits Request Form.
 Indicate intent to use the Choice act on the form.

 To demonstrate eligibility, documentation must be received by the dates indicated below: